umbraco/Umbraco.Headless.Client.Net/samples/Umbraco.Headless.Client.Samples.Console/README.md

 ### 2. Running the Console application

 When the Console application is running you will first be prompted to "Enter the Project Alias of your Headless Project".
-In order to fully utilize the sample you will need an Umbraco Headless project with content and media.
+To fully use the sample you will need an Umbraco Headless project with content and media.
 If you don't have one you can use `demo-headless` as the project alias for the options, which doesn't require an API Key.

 In the list below you will find the options available in the Console application.
 Option A-E use the Umbraco Headless Content Delivery API and can be used for any Headless Project, which has public content.
 Option F uses the Content Management API, so an API-Key is required to run this part of the sample, as it will create a new folder in the Media Library and upload an image to a new Media item.